 - Tudor England (study abroad)

 Halvorson has published articles and book reviews in Sixteenth Century Journal, Archive for Reformation History, and Lutheran Quarterly.
-The most recent is “German Lutheran Centennial Dramas,” an essay about Lutheran memory and commemoration on the eve of the Thirty Years’ War in Europe, published in Autumn 2016.
+The most recent is “German Lutheran Centennial Dramas,” an essay about Lutheran memory and commemoration on the eve of the Thirty Years’ War in Europe, published by Lutheran Quarterly in Autumn 2016.

-As a history professor with interests in business, teaching, and technology, Halvorson’s professional experiences are diverse; they reveal a love for mentoring, writing, and publishing, and an abiding fascination with innovation and the dynamics of change in Western societies that come as a result of technology and socially transformative ideas.
-His work is situated at the intersection between business, the sciences, and the humanities.
+As a history professor with interests in business, teaching, and innovation, Halvorson’s professional experiences are diverse; they reveal a love for mentoring, writing, and publishing, and an abiding fascination with innovation and the dynamics of change in Western societies that come as a result of technology and socially transformative ideas.